BSidesPDX/bsidespdx.org/events/2025/workshops.md

 ---
 We’ve got WORKSHOPS!

 Details about the workshops are available in the [schedule](schedule.html).
-[Pre-registration will open Friday, Oct 10 and Noon](https://square.link/u/LYlZ89gC).
+[Pre-registration will open Friday, Oct 10 at Noon](https://square.link/u/LYlZ89gC).
 Please make sure you also register for the event itself separately.

 Since capacity is limited, we do attach a nominal $10 fee to advance registration to prevent speculative registrations and limit no-shows.
 Check the regisrtation site if cost is an issue.